jemus42/tRakt/README.md

     You can use this package perfectly fine for basic data collection without registering an application on trakt.tv.
   - `trakt_username` **Optional**.
-For functions that retrieve a user’s watched shows or stats (`trakt.user.*`), this just sets the default value so you don’t have to keep supplying it in individual function calls when you’re just looking at your own data anyway.
+For functions that retrieve a user’s watched shows or stats, this just sets the default value so you don’t have to keep supplying it in individual function calls when you’re just looking at your own data anyway.

 Please not that there’s no client secret listed – that’s because this package doesn’t implement any authenticated methods.
 Maybe in the